RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 	- **batch_percentage**: defaults to 0.5 percent of your file batches to use for SLM adversarial training.
 You can lower this to probably 0.2 if you need to lower overall memory usage.
 - For everything else, I would recommend leaving the default values unless you know what changing it will do. changing some values will break training, and changing some values will prevent inference from working later without additional steps, so proceed with caution.

-### Running Training
+## Running Training

+### Round 1

-At this point, as long as everything up until this point has gone well, you should be good to start training.
+As long as everything up until this point has gone well, you should be good to start training.
 If you run into any errors unrelated to CUDA, this is when you can try just running `pip install packagename` to fix it.
 If there are any CUDA errors, you might need to google how to fix it if I didn't cover it above.

 Also, since newer versions of pytorch use a "weights_only_unpickler" by default, when you try to run training, you might run into an error about weights_only being set to True/False.
 Your first instinct might be to try changing versions until you get something that works, but that's going to lead you into dependency hell trying to get the magic mix of versions that makes everything happy.
 Fortunately, there's an easy yet hacky solution to this problem.